Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Living with" the disease

-"Some domestic and international studies show that medical expenses for the elderly are 7-10 times higher than for young people.
+"Some domestic and international studies show that medical expenses for the elderly are 7-10 times higher than those of young people.
 The elderly (after 60 years old) use up to 50% of the total amount of medicine.

 On average, each elderly person in Vietnam after the age of 60 has 2-3 diseases; after the age of 80, it increases to nearly 7 diseases," Associate Professor - Dr. Nguyen Trung Anh, Director of the Central Geriatric Hospital, said at the 4th National Gerontology Conference held on November 10-11, in Hanoi.